Does Doxycycline Treat Strep B

 Q: Can I use over-the-counter medications to treat strep throat?

 A: Over-the-counter pain relievers, such as acetaminophen or ibuprofen, can help reduce fever and relieve sore throat pain.
-However, they do not treat the underlying bacterial infection.
+Still, they do not treat the underlying bacterial infection.
 Antibiotics are necessary to eradicate Streptococcus pyogenes and prevent complications.

 Q: How can I tell if my sore throat is caused by strep throat or a virus?